Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 A: Snap zone resets local position and rotation of a snapped object and its children.
 This is a Unity XR bug and Unity Technologies is working on it.

-*Q: Can my Snap Zone have children game objects?*
+*Q: Can my Snap Zone have interactable children?*

-A: Yes, as long as you disable them before snapping another object.
+A: Yes, as long as they have different interaction layer.
+Alternatively, you could disable all interactable children before snapping an object.
 You can do it with Enable and Disable behaviors.